theriley106/turo_analytics/README.md

 ## REST API

-I wrote the API to make it easier to interact with the dataset.
-It's a simple Flask-Based REST API that will return specified vehicle information based on the filters and parameters you use in the URL.
+I used Flask to create a REST API that would make it easier to interact with the dataset.
+The API returns specified vehicle information based on the filters and parameters you use in the URL.
 GET and POST methods are both supported.

+***

 <h3 align="center">/api/?filter={}&keyword={}&values={},{}&limit={}</h3>